-If a student fails to file the thesis or dissertation or pass the comprehensive exam on the guarter that s/he is on filing fee leave. s/he must subsequently register the guarter the final degree requirements are met.
+If a student fails to file the thesis or dissertation or pass the comprehensive exam on the quarter that they are on filing fee leave, they must subsequently register the quarter the final degree requirements are met.
 Continuous registration requirements also take effect.
 In cases where students who were originally California residents and have lived out-of- state, it might be possible to be assessed nonresident tuition once they re-register.